-A government minister later said the blast was the result of sabotage and said the suspects had links with certain Western countries, including Britain and the United States.
+However, the same minister claimed the blast was sabotage Wednesday -- and said the suspects had links with certain Western countries, including Britain and the United States.

 "Not only they did not not take any measure against them but also they rather supported them," the minister is quoted as saying in a report by the state news agency.

 The explosion took place shortly after evening prayers.
 Watch video of explosion aftermath »

 Fars, another news agency, said about 800 people, mostly young, were gathered at the mosque to hear a prominent local cleric's sermon denouncing Bahai and Wahabi faiths -- both of which are considered heresies by some Shiites, who make up about 90 percent of the Iranian population.

 Fars' initial reports said a home-made bomb was to blame.
 Then officials said the munitions were apparently left behind after a "Sacred Defense" exhibition held at the mosque, which also serves as a cultural center.